 Astellas was specifically alleged to have, between 2005 and 2010, marketed its powerful anti-fungal drug for use in pediatric patients suffering from extensive post-surgical Candida fungal infections.
 The drug was only approved by the FDA to treat this type of infection in adults; therefore, Astellas was in violation of FDA regulations by encouraging providers to use the drug in children.

 Settlement With Government

-Earlier this year, the federal government settled with Astellas for $7.3 million, of which the whistleblower received a little more than $702,000.
+The federal government settled with Astellas for $7.3 million, of which the whistleblower received a little more than $702,000.
 As you are likely aware, Medicaid programs are administered by states in concert with the federal government.
-Therefore, this type of fraud involving pediatric Medicaid patients quickly became a state issue too– prompting many states’ attorneys general to get on board in holding Astellas responsible.
+Therefore, this type of fraud involving pediatric Medicaid patients quickly became a state issue too, prompting many states’ attorneys general to get on board in holding Astellas responsible.

-Earlier this week, Kentucky announced it had finally reached a settlement with the drug company totaling nearly $40,000.
-This amount may pale in comparison to the amounts recovered by the federal government; however, keep in mind Astellas’ products are distributed across the country– exposing it to liability nationwide.
+Later on, Kentucky announced it had finally reached a settlement with the drug company totaling nearly $40,000.
+This amount may pale in comparison to the amounts recovered by the federal government; however, keep in mind Astellas’ products are distributed across the country, exposing it to liability nationwide.

 According to a statement released in April 2014 by the U.S. Department of Justice:

 “The settlement in this case further demonstrates our commitment to hold responsible any pharmaceutical company that disregards the FDA drug approval process and promotes drugs for uses before they have been deemed safe and effective… It’s a message that should resonate with all drug companies: there are consequences for violating the False Claims Act and putting profit ahead of government safeguards.”

 Do you need a Whistleblower Lawyer or want to know more information about Qui Tam Law and your rights under the False Claims Act?

 There are three easy ways to contact our firm for a free, confidential evaluation with one of our whistleblower attorneys: